Leehoang-0405/primary-school-exam/README.md

 # Early Intervention Analytics: Predicting Academic Underperformance in Primary Education

 ## 1. Executive Summary
 The primary education sector recognizes the critical importance of early literacy and numeracy skills.
-This project provides a machine learning solution for Data2Intel to identify students at risk of underperformance in the Year 3 Writing assessment.
-By identifying that 60% of students in the current cohort are at risk, this work enables proactive intervention strategies.
-The solution converts raw student data into actionable insights, allowing educators to provide support before learning disparities increase.
+This project aims to address the sharp rise in student at risk of underperforming in the Year 3 NAPLAN writing test, which has increased by 87.7% from 2016 to 2021.

+Using the data collected by 40 schools across Australia and provided by Data2Intel, the following insights were extracted:
+- SES background decreased slightly from Year 1 (102.94) to Year 2 (102.12).
+- Students who perform well in literacy generally do well in numeracy and are less likely at risk of underperforming.
+- Better vocabulary skills in Year 1 lower the risk of underperforming in the Year 3 writing test.
+- Non-disabled students are less likely be at risk of underperforming compared to cognitively disabled students.

 ## 2. Business Problem
 **The Decision:** Educators and stakeholders must decide which students require additional resources and literacy support during Year 1 and Year 2.